Scoliosis Surgery: What is it and how is it performed?

 Types of Scoliosis

-Based on the causes, scoliosis can be categorized as follow;
+Based on the causes, we can categorize scoliosis as follows;

 Congenital Scoliosis

 Congenital scoliosis starts developing when a baby is inside his mother’s womb.
-During fetal development, vertebrae are not completely formed leaving a sharp bend in the spine.
+During fetal development, incomplete formation of vertebrae results in a sharp bend in the spine.

 Neuromuscular Scoliosis